open-edge-platform/infra-core/os-profiles/README.md

 - Support for different images and security features
 - Profiles are Versioned for release mapping
 - Support for mutable and immutable Operating System
-- Support for for custom OS dependencies and installation procedures via `Platform Bundle`
+- Support for custom OS dependencies and installation procedures via `Platform Bundle`
 - Exposed Security feature capabilities and known installed packages.

 ## Contribute